odek53r/summarization-papernotes/codes/Selective Encoding for Abstractive Sentence Summarization/readme.md

-This project is to implement "Selective Encoding for Abstractive Sentence Summarization" paper using tensorflow, but it is still in progress.
+This project aims to implement "Selective Encoding for Abstractive Sentence Summarization" paper using tensorflow, but it is still in progress.
 You can extend the project with your own corpus/languages.
 Simplifying code is the core property of the project, so few python libraries needed.

 ##  Installation</br>
 - Requirements